 The First Glorious Mystery: The Resurrection: “He is not here, for He has risen, as He said.”
 (Matthew 28:6)

 Jesus, Your resurrection was the ultimate triumph over sin and death.
-Help us to truly believe in Your power over this life and the next, so we can let go of our fear of death and suffering to more fully embrace faith, while we’re here on earth.
-Help us to encounter Your resurrection power in our own hearts, so we can rise to the heights of sanctity and accomplish what You have planned for us.
+Help us to truly believe in Your power over this life and the next, so we can let go of our fear of death and suffering to more fully embrace a life of faith, while we’re here on earth.
+Help us to encounter Your resurrection power in our own hearts, so we can rise to the heights of sanctity and accomplish what You have planned for us in this lifetime.